datahua/EDA-Visualziation-Text-Mining-with-R/README.md

 ### EDA-Visualziation-Text-Mining-with-R

-- ordinary EDA
+- ordinary Explantory Data Analysis
-- all kinds of aesthetic visualization
+- all kinds of aesthetic visualization (proficiency in ggplot2)
 - text processing and mining

 Dataset Description: